storelocatorjs/storelocator/docs/getting-started.md

 title: Getting started - Storelocatorjs
 description: Install Storelocatorjs with npm or manual import.
 Installation is fast and the map is easily customizable.
-Google Maps API is automatically loaded
+Google Maps API is automatically loaded and cloud function is included

 ## Installation